Nickelodeon (Iberia): History

+Between 2020 and 2023, a video on demand service called Nick+ was made available in Portugal, by the operators Meo and Vodafone.
+The service would be discontinued due to the launch of SkyShowtime, which serves as the country's equivalent to Paramount+.

 Former programming blocks

 Noches Nick

-Noches Nick was a night time programming block on Nickelodeon Iberia and was a localized variant of the American version of the block Nick@Nite, Not much is currently known about this block.
+Noches Nick was a night time programming block on Nickelodeon Iberia and was a localized variant of the American version of the block Nick@Nite.
+Not much is currently known about this block.

 TeenNick

 TeenNick was a Daytime programming block on Nickelodeon Iberia and was a localized variant of the American version of the TeenNick block.
-It was available in Spain in March 21, 2004 to 2014, and in Portugal in 2008 to 2016.
+It was available in Spain from 21 March 2004 to 2014, and in Portugal from 2008 to 2016.
 The running time was 11h to 12h in Spain from 2004 to 2008.
-In 2009, it became a 24hour block.
+In 2009, it became a 24-hour block.
 In Portugal, the running time was 5h to 6h, then 10h to 14h.
 In 2013, it became a 24hour block.
 It airs Nickelodeon programming in Spain from 11h to 12h, and in Portugal from 5h to 6h, and 10h to 13h.
-In Saturdays and Sundays, it's instead 10h to 14h.
+In Saturdays and Sundays, it is instead 10h to 14h.